Workshops will take place on Saturday, April 4.

 Codes are provided below to indicate which Workshop you will be submitting to.

-The Workshop on Machine Learning for Computational Medical Imaging will be held as part of the 2020 IEEE International Symposium on Biomedical Imaging (ISBI).
+The Workshop on Deep Learning for Biomedical Image Reconstruction will be held as part of the 2020 IEEE International Symposium on Biomedical Imaging (ISBI).
 Machine learning has recently received a large amount of interest for the reconstruction of biomedical and pre-clinical imaging datasets.
-This workshop focuses on the recent developments and challenges in this area, and its focus is on original work aimed to develop new state-of-the-art techniques and their applications for biomedical imaging applications.
+This workshop focuses on the recent developments and challenges in machine learning for image reconstruction, and its focus is on original work aimed to develop new state-of-the-art techniques and their biomedical imaging applications.

 Computational Optical Imaging